11 Snakes You Might Meet In Belize

 A great local superstition endures about Micrurus nigrocinctus – that only the males are venomous, which explains the local Spanish name of coral macho.

 This harmless snake mostly inhabits the Yucatán peninsular of Mexico, but also Belize and small areas of Guatemala.
-Faded black-striped snakes prefer open areas to rainforests, and have a mild venom which rarely causes more than mild stinging.
+Faded black-striped snakes prefer open areas to rainforests, and have a mild venom which rarely causes more than a mild stinging.
 They’re commonly found along the borders of natural forests and tree plantations, but their favourite habitats are open wetlands and semi-vegetated open ground like shrubland.

-This species is part of the 17 member Coniophanes family, collectively called the black-striped snakes, which first appear in southern Mexico (none in the US).
+This species is part of the 17 member Coniophanes genus, collectively called the black-striped snakes, which first appear in southern Mexico (none in the US).
 They somewhat resemble a US garter snake, with a dense black stripe running down their spine, bordered on each side by a yellow line.

 Faded black-striped snakes are generally 40-50cm, and have numerous confirmed prey species.
 Amphibians seem to be the favourite, including the common toad (Incilius valliceps) and veined tree frogs.
 But they also prey on reptiles such as banded geckos, and the eggs of brown anoles.